llvm/llvm-project/clang/docs/FunctionEffectAnalysis.rst

   b.
 The callee is defined in the same translation unit as the caller, does not have the ``false``
      form of the required attribute, and can be verified to be have the same attribute or stronger, according to these same rules.
   c.
-The callee is a built-in function (other than builtins which are known to block or allocate).
+The callee is a built-in function that is known not to block or allocated.
   d.
 The callee is declared ``noreturn`` and, if compiling C++, the callee is also declared
      ``noexcept``.
 This exception excludes functions such as ``abort()`` and ``std::terminate()`` from the analysis.